 - Forecasting in Financial Markets: Data mining Techniques are extensively used to model financial markets and predict likely outcomes.

-Differences between Data Warehousing and Data Mining
+What are the differences between Data Warehousing and Data Mining?

 The key differences between Data Warehousing and Data Mining are as follows: